acdh-oeaw/djangobaseproject/README.md

 6. Run `makemigrations`, `migrate`, and `runserver` and check [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

-### Jypiter notebook
+### Jupyter notebook

 In case you want to use [Jupyter Notebook and Django-Extensions](https://andrewbrookins.com/python/using-ipython-notebook-with-django/) use the `requirements_dev.txt` for your virtual environment.

 ## Next steps